 We offer free shipping on all orders over $250.

-The link between your immune system and inflammation
+What you need to know about the critical link between your immune system and inflammation!

-Fundamentally, inflammation is actually the way our bodies naturally react when being “under attack”.
-Inflammation is how we protect ourselves.
+Fundamentally, inflammation is actually the way our bodies naturally react when “under attack”.
+Inflammation is how our body protects itself.
 It is how our bodies react to “foreigners”.
 Take T lymphocytes as an example.
 They are cytotoxic killer cells that eliminate “foreigners” from your body.
-They are kind of like your body’s very own team of Navy Seals.
-Here’s the thing though.
-T lymphocytes create a ton of inflammation.
-Don’t get me wrong, your body needs inflammation to fight off the bad guys, but that inflammation is temporary.
+They work hard to protect you, however, in this process they create a ton of inflammation.
+Don’t get me wrong, your body needs inflammation to fight off the bad guys, but that inflammation should be temporary.
 TEMPORARY is the key word here.
 Your body’s immune system is supposed to be able “turn on” and “turn off”.
 Things start going downhill when inflammation loses its ability to “turn off”.
-This is called CHRONIC inflammation.
+This is called CHRONIC or acute inflammation.

 Hold up.
 What really triggers inflammation in your body?
 What creates dysbiosis in the gut?
-There is one, simple answer: FOOD.
+One of the answers is simple: FOOD.

-Be aware that food is most certainly not the only agent responsible for temporary or chronic inflammation but it is, most certainly, the easiest one to gain control over.
-Let’s say that overall stress and anxiety, for example, are two other big players that trigger inflammation but they also take more time and effort to gain control over in order to reduce or even eradicate, the harmful consequences and side effects of inflammation.
+Be aware that food is most certainly not the only agent responsible for temporary or chronic inflammation but it is the easiest variable control.
+Stress and anxiety are two other big players that trigger inflammation, but, they take more time and effort to reduce or eradicate the harmful consequences and side effects of inflammation.
 Depending on who you are and your bio-individuality, certain foods trigger the release of inflammatory molecules and antibodies in your body.
-These “trigger foods” are due to either the food allergies or the food sensitivities that one has.
-Food is, in many cases, the root cause of chronic inflammation.
+These “trigger foods” are due to either the food allergies or the food sensitivities that one may have.
+Food can be the root cause of chronic inflammation.
 This is why eating foods that keep YOUR immune system and gut in check, is a great place to start.

-Now, it’s one thing to identify the source, but it’s another to find your solution; just how can you get rid of inflammation?
+Now, it’s one thing to identify the source, but it’s another to find your solution.
+So how can you get rid of inflammation?
 There are many answers to this question.

 Over the past decade, we have learned just how harmful refined sugar is to our health.
 When you eat sugary foods, immune cells start actively releasing inflammatory molecules.
 These little suckers travel throughout your entire body and wreak havoc.
 Avoiding high glycemic foods should be the first thing you do such as refined carbs which include white flour, juices, soft drinks, cookies and candy off of your daily regime will be greatly beneficial.